Lease-end returns

 Evidence normally required

-- damage reports, repair dispositions, approved data, and return-to-service entries
+- Damage reports, repair dispositions, and embodiment records

 Common discrepancies